Things to Do in Carpinteria: California’s Secret Beach Town

 Sycamore Canyon Road and Cold Spring Road, Montecito

 Go Here!
-This amazing private garden is located in Montecito (the current hometown of Oprah, Prince Harry and Meghan), which is about a 15-minute drive from Carpinteria.
+This amazing private garden is located in Montecito (the current hometown of Oprah, Prince Harry & Meghan), which is about a 15-minute drive from Carpinteria.
 I don’t know much about plants, but I was truly floored by the crazy variety of plants on display.
 Many times I felt like I was on another planet!

 Seastrand Apparel & Gifts